andrewpatrickdu/domain-adaptation-cloud-detection/README.md

                                     resnet50
 ```

-For example, to train the CloudScout architecture on Sentinel-2 data using 3 bands:
+For example, to train the CloudScout architecture on the 3 bands of Sentinel-2:
 ```
 python train-source.py --MODEL_ARCH cloudscout --DATASET S2-2018 --NUM_BANDS 3 --GPU 0 --NUM_EPOCHS 300 --ROOT /home/andrew/cloud-detector
 ```
+Once training is completed, the results and checkpoint files are saved in ```cloud-detector/checkpoints/source-models/cloudscout-128a-S2-2018```.

 ## Updating the source model to the target domain via offline adaptation (bandwidth efficient SDA)
 There are three python scripts used to update a source model in the offline adaptation setting: